Adredes-weslee/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/Code Book.md

     Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 How run_analysis.R implements the above steps:

-    Require reshapre2 and data.table librareis.
-    Load both test and train data
-    Load the features and activity labels.
-    Extract the mean and standard deviation column names and data.
-    Process the data.
-There are two parts processing test and train data respectively.
-    Merge data set.
+    Loads the dplyr package
+    Downloads the file to 'data' directory and unzips it Load both test and train data for activity, subject and features Binds the test and train data together by rows for activity, subject and features Renames the columns for activity, subject and features Binds activity, subject and features tables by columns to get complete data set Extracts the mean and standard deviation columns Uses a for loop to rename the activities column with descriptive activity names Relabels the column names with descriptive column names Creates a second, independent tidy data set with the average of each variable for each activity and each subject